 Unfortunately, the article currently only covers Windows XP through 7.
 See Writing DPI-Aware Desktop Applications in Windows 8.1 Preview (Word DOCX) and Chuck Walbourn’s Manifest Madness for additional information on Windows 8 and 8.1.

-See DPI Scaling in Windows GUIs for an evaluation of popular GUI frameworks with regard to DPI scaling.
 You might also wish to check out Andrew McKinlay’s The Joys of High DPI for a nice (and terrifying) war story on working with high DPI in Windows 7.
+Lastly, see DPI Scaling in Windows GUIs for an evaluation of .NET and Java GUI frameworks with regard to DPI scaling.

 Changing DPI Settings

 On Windows 7/8, open the Control Panel, then choose “Appearance and Personalization”, then “Display”, and finally select “Set custom text size (DPI)” (Windows 7) or “Custom sizing options” (Windows 8).
 You will see the following dialog (Windows 7 screenshot, Windows 8 is nearly identical):